-Knee arthroscopy is a routine, scheduled surgical procedure within the publiclyfunded healthcare system in Ireland.
+Knee arthroscopy is a routine, scheduled surgical procedure within the publicly-funded healthcare system in Ireland.
 The Hospital In-Patient Enquiry (HIPE) system was employed to assess activity levels in relation to knee arthroscopy.
 Knee arthroscopy may be coded as the principal procedure or as a secondary procedure.
-For consistency and completeness, data are reported to include the principal and secondary procedures (that is 'all procedures') with all data presented on this basis.
+For consistency and completeness, data is reported to include the principal and secondary procedures (that is 'all procedures') with all data presented on this basis.
 The International Classification of Diseases (ICD) intervention codes used to retrieve this data are listed in Appendix 1.1.

 The Hospital In-Patient Enquiry (HIPE) system reports that there were approximately 4,498 patients who underwent arthroscopic examination of their knee in 2012.
-Of these, 4,229 (94.0%) patients were admitted for their procedure on an elective basis; 235 (5.2%%) were admitted on an emergency basis, with the remaining 32 (0.7%) and 2 (0.02%) patients admitted as elective and emergency readmissions, respectively.
+Of these, 4,229 (94.0%) patients were admitted for their procedure on an elective basis; 235 (5.2%) were admitted on an emergency basis, with the remaining 34 patients admitted as either elective or emergency readmissions.

 This data captures procedures provided as hospital day case and inpatient procedures, as in the other HTA reports in this series.
-Of the 4,229 procedures carried out in the pure elective (planned surgery) setting, 3,439 (81.3%) were performed on a day case basis (Table 1); the National Clinical Programme in Surgery has identified a day case target of 95% for knee arthroscopy and arthroscopic meniscectomy, and 85% for arthroscopic debridement.(16) 1,134 procedures necessitated an inpatient stay; this latter cohort had an average length of stay of 1.44 days.
-It is noted that the average length of stay for patients undergoing knee arthroscopy in public hospitals has decreased from 1.98 days in 2005 to 1.48 days in 2012 (Figure 1.1 on p.12).
+Of the 4,229 procedures carried out in the pure elective (planned surgery) setting, 3,439 (81.3%) were performed on a day case basis (Table 1).
+The National Clinical Programme in Surgery has identified a day case target of 95% for knee arthroscopy and arthroscopic meniscectomy, and 85% for arthroscopic debridement.
+Day case rates in 2012 for these procedures, where they were performed as the principal procedure, were 87.7% (knee arthroscopy; hospital range: 41.7%-100%), 90% (arthoscopic meniscectomy; hospital range: 66.7%-100%) and 86.2% (arthroscopic debridement; hospital range: 39.1%-100%).

+A total of 1,134 procedures necessitated an inpatient admission; the average length of stay of 1.4 days.
+It is noted that the average length of stay for patients undergoing knee arthroscopy in public hospitals has decreased from 2.0 days in 2005 to 1.4 days in 2012 (Figure 1.1).
 The average age of patients undergoing elective knee arthroscopy in 2012 was 43.8 years.

-In 2012, the most common procedures were 'arthroscopic debridement of the knee' (31.1%), 'arthroscopy of the knee' (21.8%), and 'arthroscopic menisectomy of the knee joint' (16.7%).
+In 2012, the most common procedures were 'arthroscopic debridement of the knee' (31.0%), 'arthroscopy of the knee' (21.8%), and 'arthroscopic menisectomy of the knee joint' (16.8%).
 According to the data, a small number of patients were coded as having undergone more than one arthroscopic knee procedure during their admission.
 All patients who undergo a surgical procedure in Irish public hospitals have an operative diagnosis coded as part of the HIPE coding process.
 This is recorded as the principal diagnosis at the time of operation, and may not be synonymous with the preoperative diagnosis.
-In 2012, the principal diagnosis - at the time of the knee arthroscopy - was coded as 'internal derangement of knee'

-(52.4%); the next most frequently coded diagnoses were 'gonarthrosis (arthrosis of the knee)' (20.3%), and 'other joint disorders, not elsewhere specified' (15.5%) (see Appendix 1.2).
+In 2012, the principal diagnosis - at the time of the knee arthroscopy - was coded as 'internal derangement of knee' (52.4%); the next most frequently coded diagnoses were 'gonarthrosis (arthrosis of the knee)' (20.3%), and 'other joint disorders, not elsewhere specified' (15.5%) (see Appendix 1.2).

 The 4,229 elective knee arthroscopies recorded within the HIPE system were performed across 24 different hospital sites in 2012.
 The number of procedures per hospital ranged from 1 to 398; three hospitals performed fewer than 10 procedures each over the year.
-The institutions performing knee arthroscopy are categorised according to their hospital groups in Table 1.
+The institutions performing knee arthroscopy are categorised according to their hospital groups in Table 1.1.
 Any variation in activity rates or practice may be explained by differing catchment sizes or the availability of an orthopaedic surgery service, hospital size or specialisation.
 It should also be noted that patient comorbidity may occasionally mandate that knee arthroscopy is performed in a tertiary-level institution in which this procedure is not normally undertaken.